It Starts With Respect

 - Identify the different types of relationships they are a part of, including family relationships, friendships, and romantic relationships

-- Brainstorm aspects of healthy relationships and use them to describe how a healthy romantic relationship is built on a solid foundation of shared values and positive characteristics
+- Brainstorm aspects of healthy relationships and use them to describe how a healthy romantic relationship is built and maintained

 - Discuss the concept of consent and understand that consent is when both partners communicate an enthusiastic “yes”

-- Define and discuss rape and learn appropriate courses of action to take if they or someone they know has been raped
+- Define and discuss sexual violence and learn appropriate courses of action to take if they or someone they know has been a victim of sexual violence